 Here’s a handy infographic that illustrates the factors that will dictate your website’s rankability:

-Most recently, Google has experimented with double Featured Snippets displays, infinite “People also ask” boxes and expanded Google My Business functionality.
+In the past few years’ worth of updates, Google has experimented with double Featured Snippets displays, infinite “People also ask” boxes and expanded Google My Business functionality.

+The overall trend is toward SEO marketing tactics that favor non-standard listings.
 Expect regular search listings to be pushed further below the fold in favor of images, videos, paid ads, maps and direct answer boxes.

 Here’s a refresher on SEO definitions before moving forward: